Rehan30g/Arduino-Advanced-Solar-Tracker-v2.0/README.md

 # ☀️ Advanced Solar Tracker v2.0 — FSM Edition

-> An Arduino-based solar tracker that actually thinks before it moves — built as a high school physics project by **Kolese Le Cocq d'Armandville Students**.
+> An Arduino-based solar tracker that actually thinks before it moves, built as a high school physics project by **Kolese Le Cocq d'Armandville Students**.

 ---